Rebreather: Scrubber

-The scrubber is a container that has an inlet on one side and an outlet on the other side, filled with carbon dioxide absorbent material, mostly strong bases, through which the exhaled gas passes to remove the carbon dioxide.
+The scrubber is a container filled with carbon dioxide absorbent material, mostly strong bases, through which the exhaled gas passes to remove the carbon dioxide.
 The absorbent may be granular or in the form of a moulded cartridge.
-Granular sorb may be manufactured by breaking up lumps of lime and sorting the granules by size, or by moulding granules at a consistent size and shape.
+Granular absorbent may be manufactured by breaking up lumps of lime and sorting the granules by size, or by moulding granules at a consistent size and shape.
 Gas flow through the scrubber may be in one direction in a loop rebreather, or both ways in a pendulum rebreather.
+The scrubber canister generally has an inlet on one side and an outlet on the other side.

-A typical absorbent is Sodalime, which is made up of calcium hydroxide Ca(OH)2, potassium hydroxide KOH, and/or sodium hydroxide NaOH.
-(Either or both of these may be present).
+A typical absorbent is soda lime, which is made up of calcium hydroxide Ca(OH)2, and sodium hydroxide NaOH.
 The main component of soda lime is calcium hydroxide, which is relatively cheap and easily available.
 Other components may be present in the absorbent.
 Sodium hydroxide is added to accelerate the reaction with carbon dioxide.
 Other chemicals may be added to prevent unwanted decomposition products when used with standard halogenated inhalation anaesthetics.
 An indicator may be included to show when carbon dioxide has dissolved in the water of the soda lime and formed carbonic acid, changing the pH from basic to acid, as the change of colour shows that the absorbent has reached saturation with carbon dioxide and must be changed.

 The carbon dioxide combines with water or water vapor to produce a weak carbonic acid: CO2 + H2O –> H2CO3.
-This reacts with the hydroxides to produce carbonates and water in an exothermic reaction:
+This reacts with the hydroxides to produce carbonates and water in an exothermic reaction.
 In the intermediate reaction, the carbonic acid reacts exothermically with sodium hydroxide to form sodium carbonate and water: H2CO3 + 2NaOH –> Na2CO3 + 2H2O + heat.
 In the final reaction, the sodium carbonate reacts with the slaked lime (calcium hydroxide) to form calcium carbonate and sodium hydroxide: Na2CO3 + Ca(OH)2 –> CaCO3 + 2NaOH.
 The sodium hydroxide is then available again to react with more carbonic acid.
-100 g of this absorbent can remove about 15 to 25 L of carbon dioxide at standard atmospheric pressure This process also heats and humidifies the air, which is desirable for diving in cold water, or climbing at high altitudes, but not for working in hot environments.
+100 g of this absorbent can remove about 15 to 25 L of carbon dioxide at standard atmospheric pressure.
+This process also heats and humidifies the air, which is desirable for diving in cold water, or climbing at high altitudes, but not for working in hot environments.

 Other reactions may be used in special circumstances.
 Lithium hydroxide and particularly lithium peroxide may be used where low mass is important, such as in space stations and space suits.
 Lithium peroxide also replenishes the oxygen during the scrubbing reaction.

 Another method of carbon dioxide removal occasionally used in portable rebreathers is to freeze it out, which is possible in a cryogenic rebreather which uses liquid oxygen.
 The liquid oxygen absorbs heat from the carbon dioxide in a heat exchanger to convert the oxygen to gas, which is sufficient to freeze the carbon dioxide.
 This process also chills the gas, which is sometimes, but not always, desirable.